BZoennchen/supercollider-book/_sources/intro.md

 We live in an *age of disruption* where technology escapes any deep analysis because it evolves faster than we can blink.
 People are so busy and constantly trying to keep up with all of these news feeds that are poking at them, so it is hard for them to apply any narrative to their experiences.
 They do not know what is going on.
-They are just moving through their day moment to moment, and that is a disorienting place to be.
+They are just moving through their day, moment to moment.
+It is a disorienting place to be.
 Time slips away without any deep satisfaction; another day went to *Instagram*.

 The danger is never to stop hustling.